NickBaxter/myJams/README.md

 # myJams

-This project is a web page that uses spotify's web api.
-It will show a user their top track from various time periods, and lets you make them into playlists on your account to jam out to.
+This is a website that uses spotify's web api to show a user lists of their top tracks from various time periods, and lets you make playlists out of them to jam out to.

 ## Installation